dotnet/Nerdbank.GitVersioning/readme.md

 major.minor version to avoid the risk of producing multiple unique NuGet packages with a colliding version spec.

+### Shallow clones

+Since git history is a crucial part of calculating a git height based version, it is important that you *not* build using a shallow clone or the computed version may be incorrect.
+Some cloud build systems such as AppVeyor or TeamCity allow you to use shallow cloning or suppress the .git folder entirely.
+You should not use these options when using git-based versioning.

 ## Where and how versions are calculated and applied

 This package calculates the version based on a combination of the version file,